UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 You can look at `man smbclient` on Myriad for the manual.

+### UCL N drive

+The N drive (Windows filestore, Filestore@UCL) can also be accessed using smb.
+To find out what smb address to use, look at [Adding your home N drive to a Linux machine](https://www.ucl.ac.uk/isd/how-to/filestoreucl-adding-your-home-n-drive-to-linux-machine).
+Then use `smbclient` as above to connect to it.

 ## How do I connect out to an FTP server?